Using Third-Party MOOCs on Campus

 Course Level & Prerequisites

-Rebecca Griffith leads the program in Online Learning for Ithaka S+R, a not-for-profit organization that provides research and advisory services to help academic, cultural, and publishing communities transition to the digital environment.
+Rebecca Griffiths leads the program in Online Learning for Ithaka S+R, a not-for-profit organization that provides research and advisory services to help academic, cultural, and publishing communities transition to the digital environment.
 Previously, Rebecca launched and led ITHAKA’s Strategic Services practice, now part of Ithaka S+R, that helped online education initiatives deepen their understanding of their audiences and develop sustainable business plans.
 In addition, she co-authored reports on sustainability of digital projects, the role of publishing in universities, and uses of open source software in higher education.
 Rebecca was a founding member of Aluka, a nonprofit initiative to develop online primary resources from and about Africa for research and teaching.
 The Aluka collections are now available through JSTOR.

 Earlier in her career, Rebecca worked as a management consultant for Monitor Company in its Hong Kong and London offices and in product management and strategic planning with technology firms.
 Rebecca has an MBA from MIT and a BA from Princeton University in East Asian studies.